“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 The underlying message was clear: “It’s not OK to be yourself.”

-So, rather than being natural and spontaneous, we learned to suppress our true nature in order to get the love and approval we needed.
+So, rather than being natural and spontaneous, we learned to suppress our true nature in order to fit in and get the love and approval we needed.

 And many of us carry these inauthentic, people pleasing patterns with us into adulthood.